88markus88/EnvMonitor/README.md

 # EnvMonitor - ESP32
 This project aims to create an environmental monitoring system, using ESP32 and multiple environmental sensors and make the data visible using <B>Blynk</B> (https://blynk.io/)

-The project consists of both siftware code and the hardware description as KiCad and Fritzing files.
+The project consists of both software code and the hardware description as KiCad and (partly) Fritzing files.

 It is presently work in progress, but already functional.
 Development is being done using Platformio with the Arduino platform.
 ![PCB](https://github.com/88markus88/EnvMonitor/blob/main/EnovMonitor680-Git/Pictures/EnvMonitor%203D%20V0.6.jpg)